randysuen1991/ClassifierAndRegressor/README.md

-# This is base codes for the other repositories.
+# This is a base repository for the other repositories.
 In this repository, I store some base codes for the other repositories.